microsoft/FluidFramework/docs/guide/container-and-component-loading.md

 The Hosting Application is a webpage that loads a Fluid Container.
 This has also been referred to as an "Fluid Enlightened Canvas" and currently consists of: FluidPreview, Teams, OWA, Waterpark, and a handful more.
 To load any Fluid Container, the Hosting Application needs the Fluid Loader Package.
-This is a small package who’s only responsibility is to load Fluid Containers.
+This is a small package whose only responsibility is to load Fluid Containers.
 The Fluid Loader has no knowledge of the `ContainerRuntime` or `Component` specific code.

 The `Loader` object has a method `resolve(...)` **(1)** that can load a `Container` when provided the following:

-- `url` to Operation Stream (op steam)
+- `url` to Operation Stream (op stream)
 - `Driver` **(1.1)** - used for talking to the Fluid Server
 - `CodeLoader` **(1.2)** - used for resolving the `ContainerRuntime` code